Mark Cavendish targeted in knifepoint raid at home, court told

 “She was keeping her three-year-old son under the duvet to prevent him seeing the ordeal in the bedroom.”

-The prosecutor said Peta “tried to use her phone to call the police”, but an intruder “grabbed the phone”.
+The prosecutor said Mrs Cavendish “tried to use her phone to call the police”, but an intruder “grabbed the phone”.

-Mr Renvoize said that before the raid, CCTV cameras had captured cars driving past the home in what “appeared to be a reconnaissance mission” of the semi-rural location.

-He said a vehicle then pulled up and turned off the lights and “four individuals” were seen on camera making their way closer into the property.

-He said that Peta Cavendish’s phone was found outside the property, and that the “misplacing of that telephone by one of the robbers” was an “error in what was a carefully planned and executed robbery”.
+He said the phone was found outside the property, and that the “misplacing of that telephone by one of the robbers” was an “error in what was a carefully planned and executed robbery”.

-“Police got hold of the phone and saw there was a contact mark on it,” said Mr Renvoize.

-“They forensically examined it for the presence of DNA and DNA was recorded.”

-He said that the DNA was attributed to 28-year-old Ali Sesay, of Holding Street, Rainham, east London.
+Police had the phone forensically examined and DNA was found that was matched to 28-year-old Ali Sesay, of Rainham, east London.

 Mr Renvoize told jurors that Sesay had “pleaded guilty to the offence of robbery already”.